jfnavarro/st_viewer/README.md

         STViewer

 ###### Windows

+There are different ways to build the ST Viewer in Windows.
+We use Cygwin but there are probably easier ways to do it.

 * Download and install Qt open source from : http://qt-project.org/downloads
 * Install Cygwin, by downloading and executing http://cygwin.com/setup-x86_64.exe